ybizeul/hupload/README.md

 ## Features

 - Quickly create random links and share with users,
-- Easy to use drag and drop interface for uploads,
+- Easy to use drag and drop interface,
 - S3 or filesystem storage,
 - Configurable max share size and max file size,
 - Basic share informations listed (number of items, total size),